Sukhman193/Friends-Up/README.md

 # Friends Up
-> Friends Up is an Android application that features games such as Trivia, Would You Rather, and more!
+> Friends Up is an Android application which allows you to connect with others through games such as Trivia, Would You Rather, and more!
 Match with another person and discuss why you think your answer is right.
 Friends Up also allows you to keep yourself private or if you both want to continue chatting, you can share your user details with your opponent!

 ## Features
 - Connect two players in a game room